mstr-dev/Visualization-Plugins-Deprecated/D3BarChart/README.md

 **Usage:** This visualization needs 1 or more attributes and 1 metric.

-**Description:A bar chart presents data with rectangular bars with lengths proportional to the values that they represent.
+**Description:** A bar chart presents data with rectangular bars with lengths proportional to the values that they represent.
 It is a simple yet perceptually-accurate way to visualize data.

 **Screenshot:**